Reading as a tool to improve mental health

 According to Dr. Henry, you can prepare for mindful reading by practicing mindful breathing, which is taught in meditation classes.

-“Normally, when we breathe we don’t think about it because it is automatic.
+“Normally, when we breathe we don’t think regarding it because it is automatic.
 Traditional reading can be like this too.
 Try to slow down and be aware of the process that reading actually involves.”

 Mindful reading is different from what Dr. Henry calls passive reading: not skimming or multitasking.
 It is a slow reading, focused on understanding the text and without all the distractions.

-You could start a conscious reading practice focused on small passages, creating a habit of awareness of what you are reading, the specialist suggests.
+You might start a conscious reading practice focused on small passages, creating a habit of awareness of what you are reading, the specialist suggests.
 Paying attention to the book itself and the look, smell, and feel of the pages can also enhance the attention experience.

 “Our thoughts drift all the time and mindfulness practices help redirect them back to the present moment by trying to savor what is happening.”